IIBladeII/Login-Page/README.md

-# Sistema de Login e Registro
+# Login and Registration System

-Este projeto é uma aplicação web simples que oferece funcionalidades de login e registro de usuários.
-Ele apresenta uma interface atraente e responsiva com animações e efeitos visuais.
+This project is a simple web application that offers user login and registration functionalities.
+It features an attractive and responsive interface with animations and visual effects.

-## Características
+## Features

-- Interface de usuário moderna e responsiva
+- Modern and responsive user interface
-- Formulário de login com animação de título
+- Login form with title animation
-- Formulário de registro
+- Registration form
-- Alternância suave entre as telas de login e registro
+- Smooth toggle between login and registration screens
-- Efeitos visuais em gradiente e hover
+- Gradient and hover visual effects
-- Design adaptável para dispositivos móveis
+- Mobile-friendly design

-## Tecnologias Utilizadas
+## Technologies Used

 - HTML5
 - CSS3
 - JavaScript (ES6+)

-## Estrutura do Projeto
+## Project Structure

-projeto/
+project/
 │
 ├── index.html
 ├── css/